SNP Primer Designer

 What amplicon length should I choose?

 The optimal amplicon length depends on your specific application.
 For standard PCR and Sanger sequencing, amplicons of 150-500 bp generally work well.
 For allele-specific PCR or RFLP analysis, you might prefer shorter amplicons (100-300 bp).
 For next-generation sequencing applications, even shorter amplicons (70-200 bp) may be preferred.
 The default value of 200 bp is a good starting point for most applications.
+In this tool, the PCR product cannot be longer than the sequence you paste—if you request a larger target than your template length, the program uses the full pasted region as the effective amplicon (the form enforces a minimum of 30 bp).

 What do the Tm and GC% values mean?